adobe/reactor-developer-docs/api/reference/1.0/secrets/index.md

 There are currently three supported secret types denoted in the `type_of` attribute.

-* Token - this is a simple string of characters known by both systems
+* `token` - this is a simple string of characters known by both systems
-* Username and Password - this is exactly what it sounds like
+* `simple-http` - username and password
-* OAuth2-Client_Credentials - these secrets support the OAuth2 Client Credentials authentication spec.
+* `oauth2-client_credentials` - these secrets support the OAuth2 Client Credentials authentication spec.
 Event forwarding will ask you for the required information, then will handle the renewal of these tokens for you on a specified interval
-* OAuth2-Google - these secrets support the OAuth2 Google authentication with Adobe Real-Time CDP Event Forwarding app.
+* `oauth2-google` - these secrets support the OAuth2 Google authentication with Adobe Real-Time CDP Event Forwarding app.
 Event forwarding will handle the renewal of these tokens for you every 30 minutes

 For a detailed explanation of the different secret types and how to use them, please refer to the (Secrets Guide)[/api/guides/secrets/].